twofoldtech-dakota/twofoldtech-dakota/README.md

 ## I'm interested in health/fitness, software development and entrepreneurship!

 -   🔭 Check out my software consulting biz: [Twofold][twofold]!
--   🌱 I'm learning Svelte and building everything I can with typescript so I'm in the process of becoming more comfortable with that
+-   🌱 I'm learning Svelte and building everything I can with typescript
 -   ⚡ I've been a full stack dev for 10 years with most of that time spent working with the Microsoft .NET framework.
 The past 2 years have been much more focused on full stack development with javascript frameworks
 -   🥅 Current 2023 Goal: twofold.tech re-design using next.js or sveltekit
 -   🥅 Current 2023 Goal: launch SAAS company